BIRTH OF THE BEAST

 The director, developer, organizer, promoter, video editor, string-puller & all-around production hustler behind the scenes of The Beasting is Eric Rumble, the City of Kitchener's coordinator of arts & creative industries.
 All contributing artists to this project have been fairly compensated by the City of Kitchener.

-Special thanks to Zoë Woodrow, a graphic design undergrad at Conestoga College whose co-op placement work with Vincent unearthed The Beasting logo.
+Special thanks to Zoë Woodrow, a graphic design undergrad at Conestoga College whose 2021 co-op placement with Vincent unearthed The Beasting logo.
 Special thanks also to Anestis Papoutsis, whose photography expertise & time lapse capture experience were invaluable to creating our production setup.
 One more special thanks to Midtown Radio's Danielle Deveau, who conducted & broadcasted interviews with all 24 artists for the 2021 edition of this project.

 44 GAUKEL CONNECTION

 All contributions to The Beasting were made inside a private office at 44 Gaukel Creative Workspace, the City's collaborative facility project with ArtsBuild Ontario & Accelerator Centre in downtown Kitchener.